A human passing a glowing torch to a robot, symbolizing AI’s rise.

 In a captivating discussion between podcaster Dwarkesh Patel and AI security expert Paul Christiano of the National Institute of Standards and Technology, a thought-provoking proposal emerged: a seamless transition of power to AGI, one that adopts the same beliefs and values we hold dear.
 While many believe that an AI takeover is unlikely until the physical world is fully intertwined with machines, it is increasingly evident that AI will soon possess the intellect to tackle complex problems and the connectivity to govern our world.
-Although the exact timeline remains uncertain, one critical question looms large: how will we respond as that day approaches?
+Although the exact timeline remains uncertain, one critical question looms large: what kind of world we will find ourselves in when AI dictates the rules

 Elon Musk has emphatically stated that when raising a “genius child,” the paramount task for parents is to instill “good values.”
 This approach places a premium on ethical character development over merely nurturing intellectual prowess, ensuring that the child can discern “good” from “bad” choices with at least 99% accuracy—while fervently hoping they never encounter that daunting 1% decision.
 A compelling strategy for cultivating a moral AGI system is to distribute its development across a diverse array of contributors rather than concentrating it in a single individual.
 By fostering collective development, we can shape AGI with predominantly “good values” and dramatically diminish the impact of “bad values,” ultimately nurturing a more compassionate and principled AI.